U-interrupt/uintr/doc/spec.md

    2. A writing request like `sd 0x1, SEND(base)` will be posted to UINTC.
    3. UINTC writes the corresponding bit in the **Pending Requests** field.
    4. External interrupt will be delivered to the target hart if **Active** field is set to 0x1.
-4. With User external interrupt delegated to User and `uie.UEIE & uip.UEIP & ustatus.UIE == 1`, the receiver will jump to `utvec` to handle the interrupt immediately if it is running on the target hart.
+4. With User software interrupt delegated to User and `uie.USIE & uip.USIP & ustatus.UIE == 1`, the receiver will jump to `utvec` to handle the interrupt immediately if it is running on the target hart.
 Just like trap and interrupt handled in S mode, a `uret` will help get back to normal execution with saved `pc` in `uepc`.

 If the receiver is **not** running, **Active** field will be cleared in higher privilege mode and an external interrupt will not be delivered by UINTC.
-Before a `sret` or `mret`, we can set `uip.UEIP` manually.
+Before a `sret` or `mret`, we can set `uip.USIP` manually.
 When the privilege mode is set back to U, an interrupt will be recognized just like step 4 above.

 In higher privilege mode, we can do all the things described above just through `ld` and `sd` with previously mapped device address.